USDA HARDINESS ZONES

 -23.3 to -17.8 degrees C

-Alps, Austria, Canada, central Iceland, Czech Republic, Hungary, Macedonia, Poland, Romania, Slovakia, western and southern inland Scandinavia.
+Alps, Austria, Canadian coastal regions, central and southern Iceland, Czech Republic, Hungary, Macedonia, Poland, Romania, Slovakia, western and southern inland Scandinavia and various US states.
+Some of Scotland's northern islands would fall in to this category.

 Undercover - chilies, cucumbers, peppers and tomatoes.